Disney's River Country: History

 Positioned on the shore of Bay Lake, near Discovery Island, the park featured a rustic-wilderness theme, complete with lush landscaping, large rocks and man-made boulders.
-It was described as an "old-fashioned swimming hole".
+It was described as an "old-fashioned swimmin hole".
 The original working title was "Pop's Willow Grove".

 The park was featured in a musical number from the 1977 Wonderful World of Disney episode "The Mouseketeers at Walt Disney World", which included a song titled "River Country", featuring the then-Mouseketeer lineup from the late 1970s incarnation of The Mickey Mouse Club enjoying its attractions.

 The park featured mostly sandy ground (instead of pavement), several lakeside, sandy beaches with lawn chairs and daybeds, and a unique water-filtering system using confluent water from the adjacent Bay Lake (which was dammed-off), creating a natural-looking, albeit artificial, freshwater lagoon.
 The park's water was at a higher level than the lake's, which was an effort to prevent lake water from going into the park.

 There were several deaths that took place at River Country.
 The first was of an 11-year-old boy who contracted amoebic meningoencephalitis, an amoebic infection of the brain, from the water in 1980.
 Park officials noted that similar amoebic infections also occurred relatively frequently elsewhere, and said it was an inherent problem with freshwater lakes in warm weather and thus could not be blamed on the park's water system.
 Three other children had died in similarly questionable situations, in Florida, in the same month.
 The other two deaths were from drowning, in 1982 and 1989.